ECCC-ASTD-MRD/librmn/src/fst/README.md

 int32_t fst24_write(
-    fst_file* file,     //!< The file where we want to write fst_record* record, //!< The record we want to write const int rewrite   //!< Whether we want to overwrite YES, skip SKIP or write again NO an existing record );
+    fst_file* file,     //!< The file where we want to write fst_record* record, //!< The record we want to write const int rewrite   //!< Whether we want to overwrite FST_YES, skip FST_SKIP or write again FST_NO an existing record );

 //!
 Search a file with given criteria and read the first record that matches these criteria.